EccentricSavage/Memories-Website-Project/README.md

 ## Installation

-Download all files and run the following line in both the server and client side to launch the app:
+Download all files and run the following line in both the server and client directories to launch the app:
 ```
 npm i && npm start
 ```